testfairy/docs/docs/051_Platforms/62_Nativescript.md

 ### Hiding views

-TestFairy allows the developer to hide specific views from the recorded video.
-As the developer, you may choose to hide one or more views from video for security and privacy reasons.
-For example, you might want to remove all information related to credit card data from appearing in the session.
+TestFairy allows developers to hide specific views from the recorded video, for security and privacy reasons.
+For example, you might want to conceal all information related to credit card data from appearing in the session.

 In order to hide views from your recorded session, you will need to pass a reference to a view to TestFairy.